Super-linear propagation for a general, local cane toads model: Brief comments about and as a solutions of ,

-Due to the degeneracy of \eqref{eq:linearized_hamiltonian} at $\theta=0$ and the loss of coercivity of the quadratic form in the equation as $\theta \to \infty$,~\eqref{eq:linearized_hamiltonian} falls outside the classical theory of Hamilton-Jacobi equations.
-In view of this, we include here some remarks which are meant to convince the reader that $J$ and $w$ have the usual properties, that is they satisfy the dynamic programming principle, solve respectively~\eqref{eq:linearized_hamiltonian} and~\eqref{eq:w_intro}, and their extremal paths are given by the Euler-Lagrange equations.
-Since the arguments are similar, in the remainder of the Appendix we only discuss $J$.

-The main observation is that extremal paths are bounded away from $\infty$ and $0$.
-The first claim is the following.
+Due to the degeneracy of \eqref{eq:J} at $\theta=0$ and the loss of coercivity of the quadratic form in the equation as $\theta$ tends to $\infty$,~\eqref{eq:J} falls outside the classical theory of Hamilton-Jacobi equations.
+In view of this, we include here some remarks that are meant to convince the reader that $J$ and $w$ have the usual properties, that is they satisfy the dynamic programming principle, solve respectively~\eqref{eq:J} and~\eqref{eq:w_intro} in $\R\times\R^+\times\R^+$, and their extremal paths are given by the Euler-Lagrange equations.
+Since the arguments are similar, in the remainder of the appendix we only discuss $J$.
+The main observation that we establish here is that extremal paths are bounded away from $\infty$ and $0$.